MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### Cannot choose Inspection Method: Data Classification Service

 In session policies, when using the **Control file download (with inspection)** session control type, you can use the **Data Classification Service** inspection method to scan your files in real time and detect sensitive content that matches any of the criteria you have configured.
-If the **Data Classification Service** inspection method is not available, use the following steps to investigate the issue.
+If the **Data Classification Service** inspection method isn't available, use the following steps to investigate the issue.

 **Recommended steps**